 Kusatsu Onsen has the largest flow of hot spring water in Japan, quality is also known to be good.
 Not surprising that it often comes in top in rankings.

-Went there during my Golden Week Kanto trip in 2014.
+I went there during my Golden Week Kanto trip in 2014.
 Used the 3 Day Kanto Area Pass that cost 8300 yen.
 From Tokyo, took Shinkansen to Katsuta(勝田), then transferred to local train to Naganohara Kusatsuguchi(長野原草津口), followed by bus to Kusatsu Onsen Bus Terminal.
-Highway bus would be more direct, but didn't want to risk traffic jams as it was GW!
+Highway bus would be more direct, but didn't want to risk being stuck in traffic jams as it was GW!

-It was a rainy day and temperature was only 9 degrees there despite being May.
-From the bus terminal, trekked 10 minutes up the slope to Yubatake(湯畑), the symbol of Kusatsu, also 1 of the town's main sources of hot spring water.
+It was a rainy day and temperature was only 9 degrees Celsius there despite being May.
+From the bus terminal, trekked 10 minutes up the slope to Yubatake(湯畑), the symbol of Kusatsu, also one of the town's main sources of hot spring water.

 There are public bath houses and foot baths which we didn't try.
 Checked in early into our hotel-- Kusatsu Now Resort Hotel, that provides shuttle service from the bus terminal.
-As I booked early, it costed only 9000 yen per night per pax, inclusive of 2 meals.
-Despite being buffet style, food was VERY good.
-Wide assortment, with beef steak and pork ribs grilled on the spot!
-Onsen was great too!
+As I booked early, it costed only 9000 yen per night per pax, inclusive of two meals.
+Despite being buffet style, food was very good-- wide assortment, with beef steak and pork ribs grilled on the spot!
+The onsen was great too.

-The next day, visited Mount Shirane's(白根山)Yugama crater lake, via bus from the bus terminal.
+The next day, we visited Mount Shirane's(白根山)Yugama crater lake, via bus from the bus terminal.
 It was nice trekking up to the lake (distance wasn't too long) while enjoying the fresh air and snowscapes.
-And the lake is baby blue!
+The lake is baby blue!

-Kusatsu and Karuizawa(軽井沢)are linked by bus, it is quite a good idea to visit these 2 places together.
+As Kusatsu and Karuizawa(軽井沢)are linked by bus, it is a good idea to visit these two places together.

 In Spring 2016, I went to Gunma prefecture again for Ikaho Onsen(伊香保温泉), using the JR Tokyo Wide Pass.
 It is also one of the famous hot springs in this prefecture, known for its reddish-brown waters.
 The old town has shops and ryokan lining both sides of a 300 meter long stone stairs.
 Common local products that can be found include manjuu (traditional Japanese confection), udon and pickles.
 There is also Ikaho Shrine at the top of the stairs.
 It takes around 2 hours to cover the whole area in a comfortable pace.

 In early November 2019, I went to Takaragawa Onsen Osenkaku(宝川温泉汪泉閣)ryokan which has the largest outdoor bath in Japan and is famous for autumn colors.
-I had wanted to stay there, but was attracted by the good reviews for the nearby pension (Western-style family-run accommodation), so decided to visit Takaragawa for day onsen instead.
-Entry is 2000 yen and comes with rental clothes for the mixed-gender outdoor bath.
-To welcome foreign guests, the ryokan has made it compulsory to wear the clothes provided.
+I had wanted to stay there, but was attracted by the good reviews for the nearby pension (Western-style family-run accommodation), so decided to visit Takaragawa for daytime onsen instead.
+Entry is 2000 yen and comes with rental clothes for the mixed-gender outdoor bath (google images below).

 0 comments: